MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 The easiest way to classify and protect your documents and emails is when you are creating or editing them from within your Office desktop apps: **Word**, **Excel**, **PowerPoint**, **Outlook**.

 However, you can also classify and protect files by using **File Explorer**, which supports additional file types and is a convenient way to classify and protect multiple files at once.
+This method supports protecting Office documents, PDF files, text and image files, and a wide range of other files.

 ### Safely share a file with people outside your organization